PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 11:59:52
+Last updated: 2024-04-05 12:00:59
-Random Quote: In commemoration of Barney's induction into the "Hall of Game", this tie, worn on the seventh night of his perfect week, is hereby retired. - Lily Aldrin
+Random Quote: Journey to face the unknown and ponder the question, "What if...?" - The Watcher